-Exercising can also help you feel better about yourself with the release of your body’s natural endorphins or feel-good chemicals.
+Exercising can also help you feel better about yourself with the release of your body’s natural endorphins.
 You might be surprised at how good you feel after a brisk walk.

 Doing things like volunteering and practicing forgiveness can also be helpful.
-Doing unto others and taking the time to forgive yourself can go a long way to boosting your self-esteem.
+Helping others and taking the time to forgive yourself can go a long way to boosting your self-esteem.

 Last but certainly not least, it’s important to remember that you are not your circumstances.
 This too, shall pass.

 It’s important to help our children build self-esteem because having healthy self-esteem in your childhood can help you become a more confident adult.